HuYellow/HuYellow/README.md

 **I am actively seeking for 2024 Software Engineer New Grad Position in Mainland China and Hong Kong SAR.**

-Here's some information about me:
+Here're some information about me:

 ## Education 📕
 |School|Major|Duration|